Sahiramarte17/Kaban-Board/README.md

 Git

 # Usage
+Login:
-Login: Navigate to the /login route and log in with your credentials.
+Navigate to the /login route and log in with your credentials.
-Add a New Ticket: Once logged in, click on the "New Ticket" button to create new tasks.
+Add a New Ticket:
+Once logged in, click on the "New Ticket" button to create new tasks.
+View Tasks:
-View Tasks: Tasks will be displayed in columns (To Do, In Progress, Done).
+Tasks will be displayed in columns (To Do, In Progress, Done).
 Logout: Click the "Logout" button in the navigation bar to end your session.

+# Deployment
+To deploy the application to Render, follow these steps:

+Create Render accounts for both the frontend and backend projects.

+Connect GitHub to Render and link the repositories.

+Set environment variables in Render's dashboard (same as in the .env file).

+Deploy both the backend and frontend from the Render dashboard.

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.